hrodjr/zestimate_error_drivers_project/readme.md

 - LassoLars
 - Tpolynomial Regression
 ## Hypothesis
-- Is a higher log error dependent on homes over 50 years old?
+- Is a higher log error dependent on homes less than 50 years old?
 (Cluster - 2) - Rejected the null, these are dependent of each other.
-- Is a higher log error dependent on homes less 1000 sqft?
+- Is a higher log error dependent on homes less than 1000 sqft?
 (Cluster - 6) - Rejected the null, these are dependent of each other.
-- Is a higher log error dependent on homes who's ppsqft is less 200?
+- Is a higher log error dependent on homes who's ppsqft is less than 200?
 (Cluster - 7) - Failed to reject the null, they are independent.
 - Is a higher log error dependent on homes with a smaller lot size?
 (Cluster - 8) - Failed to reject the null, they are independent.
 - Is a higher log error dependent on less expensive homes?
 (Cluster - 9) - Rejected the null, these are dependent of each other.
 ## Key findings and takeaways